zextras/tech-doc/source/_includes/_adminpanel/domains.rst

         <https://community.letsencrypt.org/t/long-default-and-short-alternate-certificate-chains-explained/>`_.

 * A custom certificate.
-In this case, you need to provide by yourself three files of the authorisation chain (i.e., the *Domain Certificate*, the *Certificate CA Chain*, and the *Private Key*) in the first or copy the content of the individual files in the appropriate fields.
+In this case, you need to provide by yourself the three files of the authorisation chain (i.e., the *Domain Certificate*, the *Certificate CA Chain*, and the *Private Key*) in the first or copy the content of the individual files in the appropriate fields.
 Click :bdg-primary:`VERIFY` to verify the